Sheceido/NYGH.IDS7/src/content/docs/en/info-window.md

 - a.k.a.~ Patient Jacket
 - All examinations for the selected patient will be displayed
+- The `Items` column indicates the total image count for the study
+- The `Series` column indicates the total number of "series" / thumbnails within the study

+> 💡 **Tip:** If these columns are not present, `Right-Click` the headers, select `Add Column`, and then add these relevant columns to your panel!

 - `Double-Clicking` on the on an exam will set it as the "current exam", marking it with a green arrow, and opening the study into the [Image Window](/en/image-window)

 <br/>